jangroth/aws-certification-notes/solutions-architect-professional.md

 	* Create static route in AWS for 10.3.0.0/20 (DC) through the VGW
 * Dynamic Routing (BGP):
 	* Uses BGP (Border Gateway Protocol) to share routes automatically (eBGP for internet)
-	* We don’t need to update the routing tables, it will be done for us dynamically
+	* Routing tables are automatically updated
 	* Just need to specify the ASN (Autonomous System Number) of the CGW and VGW

 <a name="15_6_2"></a>
 ### [↖](#15_6)[↑](#15_6_1_1)[↓](#15_6_3) AWS VPN CloudHub
 Building on the AWS managed VPN options described previously, you can securely communicate from one site to another using the AWS VPN CloudHub.
 The AWS VPN CloudHub operates on a simple hub-and-spoke model that you can use with or without a VPC.
 Use this approach if you have multiple branch offices and existing internet connections and would like to implement a convenient, potentially low-cost hub-and-spoke model for primary or backup connectivity between these remote offices.

-* Can connect up to 10 Customer Gateway for each Virtual Private Gateway (VGW)
+* Can connect up to 10 Customer Gateways for each Virtual Private Gateway
 * Low cost hub-and-spoke model for primary or secondary network connectivity between locations
 * Provide secure communication between sites, if you have multiple VPN connections
 * It’s a VPN connection so it goes over the public internet